You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Notable Figures in Value Investing (Example: Warren Buffet)

-One cannot genuinely discuss value investing without honoring the monumental contributions of Warren Buffet, famously dubbed the Oracle of Omaha.
-Buffet’s investment strategy is a striking testament to the effectiveness and feasibility of value investing.
 From an initial investment business that began with $105,000 to his current net worth of roughly $100 billion, Buffet's formula has been startlingly simple- invest in undervalued companies with robust financials and let time do its magic.

 The magic here involves a deep understanding and appreciation for intrinsic values over market prices.
-Buffett once emphasized on this by stating, “Price is what you pay.
+Buffett once emphasized this by stating, “Price is what you pay.
 Value is what you get.”
-His extraordinary success isn't based on some mystical construct but lies firmly anchored in his patience & astuteness – waiting for market anomalies where good businesses are available at great prices.
-In shedding light on Warren Buffett's journey, we have before us not just an example of successful value investing but also a rich learning resource for mastering it.
+His extraordinary success isn't based on some mystical construct but lies firmly anchored in his patience and astuteness—waiting for market anomalies where good businesses are available at great prices.

 Examples of Successful Value Investments